Colonial Singers

 Todd Worsham, Baritone, holds a Bachelor of Music degree from Virginia Commonwealth University and a Master of Music degree from Old Dominion University.
 Although his degrees were earned as an oboist, he studied voice at VCU and participated in the Commonwealth Singers.
 He has also sung with the Virginia Symphony Chorus and Williamsburg Bach Choir.
 As an active freelance oboist, Todd plays throughout Hampton Roads and and Richmond.
 He particularly enjoys performing with the Virginia Wind Symphony and the pit orchestra for Thomas Nelson Community College summer Gilbert & Sullivan productions.
 Other highlights include performing with Classical Revolution RVA, the Virginia Symphony and Opera on the James.

-Ellen Fisher Petko is a native of Tidewater, Virginia.
+Ellen Fisher Petko, Soprano is a native of Tidewater, Virginia.
 She received a Bachelor of Music degree from Christopher Newport University and a Master of Music degree from the University of Colorado at Boulder.
 Along with her many performing credits in both opera and musical theater, she has performed with the Virginia Choral Society and the McCollough Chorale.
-Presently, Mrs. Petko has a vibrant voice studio, teaches private voice lessons at Thomas Nelson Community College, and as well as performs as a guest soloist, conductor of church choirs and clinician.
+Presently, Mrs. Petko was the private vocal teacher at VPCC for 11&1/2 years.
+She has a vibrant voice studio, as well as performs as a guest soloist, conductor of church choirs and clinician.
 She resides in York County with her husband and two children.
 One of her favorite things in life is getting to perform with her Colonial Singers family!

 Judy Vogan Boone, soprano, holds BS and MS degrees in education from Old Dominion University and a BA in Music from Virginia Wesleyan College, with an emphasis in organ.
 The product of a very musical family, playing piano and singing were central to her life from an early age.
 She taught for 25 years in the public schools.
 As a church musician, she held the position of organist and choir director at Freemason St. Baptist Church, in downtown Norfolk, as well as positions as a children’s choir director and soprano soloist .
 She was a private piano instructor in the studio of the late David Carr Glover.
 Judy has sung with the Vogan Chorale, Virginia Pro Musica, Virginia Symphony Chorus, Virginia Opera Chorus, Houston Symphony Chorus, the Berkshire Choral Institute, and the Robert Shaw Festival Singers at Carnegie Hall.
 She is currently in her 11th year with the Colonial Singers, and is also a member of the Williamsburg Bach Choir.
 Judy and her husband, Joe, share life with two cocker spaniels.